smallstep/certificates/docs/GETTING_STARTED.md

 * Use `MySQL` DB: The default `Badger` DB cannot be read / written by more than one process simultaneously.
 The only supported DB that can support multiple instances is `MySQL`.
 See the [database documentation][4] for guidance on configuring `MySQL`.
+  * On this note, for the ACME server there are known concurrency limitations when using the same account to manage multiple orders.
+It is recommended to generate an ephemeral account keypair for every ACME order, or to ensure that multiple orders for the same account are managed serially, not concurrently.

 * Synchronize `ca.json` across instances: `step-ca` reads all of it's configuration (and all of the provisioner configuration) from the `ca.json` file